zabereznikova/docs.de-de/docs/framework/unmanaged-api/profiling/icorprofilerinfo3-setfunctionidmapper2-method.md

 ## <a name="parameters"></a>Parameter
  `pFunc`
- [in] Ein Zeiger auf eine [FunctionIDMapper2](../../../../docs/framework/unmanaged-api/profiling/functionidmapper2-function.md) -Implementierung, die aufgerufen wird, um das Zuordnen der `FunctionID` -Werte alternativen Werten.
+ [in] A pointer to a [FunctionIDMapper2](../../../../docs/framework/unmanaged-api/profiling/functionidmapper2-function.md) implementation that will be called to map the `FunctionID` values to their alternative values.

  `clientData`
- [in] Ein Zeiger, der auf alle übergebenen [FunctionIDMapper2](../../../../docs/framework/unmanaged-api/profiling/functionidmapper2-function.md) Funktionsaufruf, die von der aktuellen Laufzeit vorgenommen.
-Der Profiler kann diese Informationen verwenden, um Mehrdeutigkeiten zwischen Laufzeiten aufzulösen.
+ [in] A pointer that is passed to every [FunctionIDMapper2](../../../../docs/framework/unmanaged-api/profiling/functionidmapper2-function.md) function call made by the current runtime.
+The profiler can use this information to disambiguate among runtimes.

 ## <a name="return-value"></a>Rückgabewert

 ## <a name="remarks"></a>Hinweise
- Die alternativen für die FunctionID Werte werden der Profiler Funktion Einstiegs-/ausstiegsspunkt Hooks übergeben werden ([FunctionEnter3](../../../../docs/framework/unmanaged-api/profiling/functionenter3-function.md), [FunctionLeave3](../../../../docs/framework/unmanaged-api/profiling/functionleave3-function.md), und [FunctionTailcall3](../../../../docs/framework/unmanaged-api/profiling/functiontailcall3-function.md) ; oder [FunctionEnter3WithInfo](../../../../docs/framework/unmanaged-api/profiling/functionenter3withinfo-function.md), [FunctionLeave3WithInfo](../../../../docs/framework/unmanaged-api/profiling/functionleave3withinfo-function.md), und [FunctionTailcall3WithInfo](../../../../docs/framework/unmanaged-api/profiling/functiontailcall3withinfo-function.md)) dem angegebenen die [ SetEnterLeaveFunctionHooks3](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo3-setenterleavefunctionhooks3-method.md) oder [SetEnterLeaveFunctionHooks3WithInfo](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo3-setenterleavefunctionhooks3withinfo-method.md) Methode.
+ The alternatives for the FunctionID values will be passed to the profiler's function entry/exit hooks ([FunctionEnter3](../../../../docs/framework/unmanaged-api/profiling/functionenter3-function.md), [FunctionLeave3](../../../../docs/framework/unmanaged-api/profiling/functionleave3-function.md), and [FunctionTailcall3](../../../../docs/framework/unmanaged-api/profiling/functiontailcall3-function.md); or [FunctionEnter3WithInfo](../../../../docs/framework/unmanaged-api/profiling/functionenter3withinfo-function.md), [FunctionLeave3WithInfo](../../../../docs/framework/unmanaged-api/profiling/functionleave3withinfo-function.md), and [FunctionTailcall3WithInfo](../../../../docs/framework/unmanaged-api/profiling/functiontailcall3withinfo-function.md)) that are specified by the [SetEnterLeaveFunctionHooks3](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo3-setenterleavefunctionhooks3-method.md) or [SetEnterLeaveFunctionHooks3WithInfo](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo3-setenterleavefunctionhooks3withinfo-method.md) method.

- Die `FunctionIDMapper2` Methode kann nur einmal festgelegt werden; es wird empfohlen, sie Sie in legen der [ICorProfilerCallback:: Initialize](../../../../docs/framework/unmanaged-api/profiling/icorprofilercallback-initialize-method.md) Rückruf.
+ The `FunctionIDMapper2` method can be set only once; we recommend that you set it in the [ICorProfilerCallback::Initialize](../../../../docs/framework/unmanaged-api/profiling/icorprofilercallback-initialize-method.md) callback.

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** CorProf.idl, CorProf.h